lab-lang/lab/docs/language/modules.md

 Source modules are discovered recursively beneath `src`.
 Their names are the normalized package name followed by their relative path, so `src/workflows/build-plasmid.lab` becomes `tet_reporter.workflows.build_plasmid`.

-The manifest parser models version, path, and registry dependencies, but the initial CLI rejects a package with dependencies rather than silently ignoring them.
-Dependency graph resolution, integrity, lockfiles, caches, and importing their public symbols must land as one coherent package-resolution milestone.
+The manifest parser models version, path, and registry dependencies.
+Path dependencies resolve recursively into one deterministic compilation order, and a dependency's optional semver requirement is checked against its manifest.
+Each package compiles against the checked module interfaces of its dependencies, so a dependency's public symbols are available under its manifest alias: a `parts` dependency exposing `parts.designs.promoters` is imported as `use parts.designs.promoters`.
+Package and module cycles are diagnosed rather than resolved. `lab build` writes `lab.lock` alongside the manifest, recording each package's name, version, source, and dependency aliases.

+Registry dependencies fail closed.
+Acquisition, integrity verification, caching, and visibility rules are unimplemented, and a manifest that declares a registry dependency is rejected rather than silently ignored.